 Below are common symptoms of a bad and failing alternator:

 One of the most common symptoms that often occur in a vehicle charging system is the battery icon warming light in the dashboard will be on while driving.
-Conventionally, the warning light will be on when the car ignition is on but will off as soon as the engine is started.
+Conventionally, the warning light will be on when the car ignition is on but will be off as soon as the engine is started.
 Staying on indicates there is an issue with your engine charging system.
-A professional need to examine the engine, since the warning light does not directly say the alternator is the problem.
+A professional needs to examine the engine, since the warning light does not directly say the alternator is the problem.
 But alternator is the common problem for such a sign.